intmus/inttheory22-23/_20-extended-and-mediant-harmonies/b1-ex-mediantharmonyandSVI.md

 Let's take this one step further.
 Before reading on, take a moment to find the SVI between a **C major triad** and all triads that are **diatonic to C major or C minor**.* Rank them in order of smoothest voice-leading to least.

-As you can see the smoothest voice-leading possible between a C major triad and a different triad is the one half-step necessary to create E minor, the mediant.
+Of all those chords, you should find that the lowest SVI--and therefore the smoothest voice leading--between a C major triad and the other triads is the one half-step necessary to create E minor, the mediant.
 In the next closest category (two half-steps), there are three chords: A minor (the submediant), A-flat major (the borrowed submediant), and F minor (the borrowed subdominant).
 Of the four smoothest chords, three are chords whose roots are separated by a third.

 Anytime a progression has two chords whose roots are separated by a M3 or a m3, we call this *mediant harmony*.
-(Do not confuse this with tertian harmony; tertian harmony is any harmony that uses chords built by stacking thirds.
-This has nothing to do with the root movement within a progression.)
-Rather than the structured rules and tendency tones of standard diatonic harmony, mediant harmony relies on the smoothness of voice-leading between two chords to create interesting new colors and progressions within a somewhat tonal framework.
+Do not confuse mediant harmony with tertian harmony; tertian harmony is any harmony that uses chords built by stacking thirds and exists independently of the distance between chordal roots in a progression.

+Rather than the structured rules and tendency tones of standard diatonic harmony, mediant harmony relies solely on the smoothness of voice-leading between two chords to create progression.
+And because of its flexibility, it creates interesting new colors and progressions within a framework that relies on tonal structures such as triads and seventh chords.

 ## Finding and labeling mediants